caickdias/memory-game/README.md

 ## Help

-You should be fine using expo start to start the server
+You should be fine using 'expo start' to start the server

 ```
 expo start